gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    --cache-type-k value, --ctk value                                   Specify the type of Key cache, which is used to estimate the usage, select from [f32, f16, q8_0, q4_0, q4_1, iq4_nl, q5_0, q5_1]. (default: "f16")
    --cache-type-v value, --ctv value                                   Specify the type of Value cache, which is used to estimate the usage, select from [f32, f16, q8_0, q4_0, q4_1, iq4_nl, q5_0, q5_1]. (default: "f16")
    --ctx-size value, -c value                                          Specify the size of prompt context, which is used to estimate the usage, default is equal to the model's maximum context size. (default: 0)
-   --gpu-layers value, --ngl value, --n-gpu-layers value               Specify how many layers of the main model to offload, which is used to estimate the usage, default is full offloaded. (default: -1)
    --gpu-layers-draft value, --ngld value, --n-gpu-layers-draft value  Specify how many layers of the draft model to offload, which is used to estimate the usage, default is full offloaded. (default: -1)
    --gpu-layers-step value                                             Specify the step of layers to offload, works with "--gpu-layers". (default: 0)
    --in-max-ctx-size                                                   Limit the context size to the maximum context size of the model, if the context size is larger than the maximum context size. (default: false)